 Bridging the Digital Divide in Retail

-Nora Guzman Vice President, Product Marketing Publicado 23 Nov 2024
+Nora Guzman Vice President, Product Marketing Publicado 23 Dic 2024

 COVID-19 has flipped the retail sector upside down.
 Grocery stores and pharmacies are more critical than ever, but many other “nonessential” retailers are in a trickier position.
 They either have to lean into e-commerce or dramatically alter their brick-and-mortar stores to support social distancing and contactless shopping through curbside pickup; buy online, pick up in-store (BOPIS); and robotics9.
 While major brands like CVS and Walmart have been able to offer tech-driven options, many smaller traditional retailers don’t have the resources and infrastructure to make these pivots.
 This has exposed a retail digital divide.